olubiyiontheweb/olubiyiontheweb/README.md

 I'm sure you're already wondering what I do.
 So here is a summary.

-I'm a backend developer, and software engineer.
+I'm a full-stack developer and software engineer.
 I'm passionate about building quality applications for the web and mobile devices.
-Do well to checkout some of my pinned repositories.
+Do well to check out some of my pinned repositories.

-I'm open to projects and opportunities in any of the afformentioned areas.
+I'm open to projects and opportunities in any of the aforementioned areas.

 <!--
 **querldox5/querldox5** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.